onwidget/astrowind/src/content/post/landing.md

 **Focus**: To generate buzz and capture early interest.

-**Key Distinctive Feature**: Unlike other landing pages that present available offers, these promote something not yet accessible.
+**Key Differentiator**: Unlike other landing pages that present available offers, these promote something not yet accessible.

 **Example**: A game developer teasing their upcoming game release with sneak peeks and an option for early access.